-Pennsylvania has a high homeownership rate, with 69% of the state’s residents owning their home, partially due to relatively low median home values of $180,200.
+Pennsylvania has a high homeownership rate, with nearly 70% of the state’s residents owning their home, benefiting from a relatively low median home value of $180,200.
 Plus, the average cost of home insurance in Pennsylvania is $730 per year for $250,000 in dwelling coverage.
 That is about $61 per month to protect one of the most important investments you will make in your life.

 Best home insurance companies in Pennsylvania